 This exercise sheet serves as a warm-up for the course.
-It will not be graded but discussed in the first tutorial (in the week starting on April 28.).
 We want to familiarize ourselves with the most important tool we need in quantum information: Linear Algebra in bra-ket notation.

-Bra-ket notation
+Bra-ket notation.

 Introduction.
 Bra-ket notation is a different way of writing up vectors that physicists usually find more appealing.
 There is not much magic going on.
-Normally, vectors in $\mathbb{C}^d$ are written by using bold symbols $\boldsymbol{u}, \boldsymbol{v} \in \mathbb{C}^d$ and we can denote inner products (scalar products) as
+Normally, vectors in \mathbb{C}^d are written by using bold symbols $u, v \in \mathbb{C}^d$ and we can denote inner products (scalar products) as